 (b) to the long-stay tenant by refusing to suspend the orders.

-(7) Where the park operator gave the notice of termination to the long-stay tenant, and the State Administrative Tribunal is satisfied that the tenant had, within the 6 months before the notice was given to him or her, complained to a public authority about the park operator’s conduct in relation to the agreement, or taken steps to secure or enforce his or her rights as a tenant under the agreement, the burden is on the park operator to prove that the park operator was not to any extent motivated by that fact when giving notice to the tenant.
+(7) Where the park operator gave the notice of termination to the long-stay tenant, and the State Administrative Tribunal is satisfied that the tenant had, within the 6 months before the notice was given to the tenant, complained to a public authority about the park operator’s conduct in relation to the long-stay agreement, or taken steps to secure or enforce the tenant’s rights as a tenant under the agreement, the burden is on the park operator to prove that the park operator was not to any extent motivated by that fact when giving notice to the tenant.

 (8) When the State Administrative Tribunal makes the orders, the tribunal must specify the day on which the orders take effect.

-(9) The specified day must be no later than 7 days after the day on which the order is made.
+(9) The day specified in the order must be no later than 7 days after the day on which the order is made.

-(10) The Limitation Act 1935 does not apply to an application under this section.
+(10) The Limitation Act 2005 does not apply to an application under this section.

+[Section 68 amended: No. 28 of 2020 s.
+63.]

 69. Orders for compensation to park operator for holding over

-(1) A park operator is entitled to compensation for any loss (including loss of rent) incurred by the park operator as a result of the tenant’s failure to comply with an order for vacant possession made by the State Administrative Tribunal.
+(1) A park operator is entitled to compensation for any loss (including loss of rent) incurred by the park operator as a result of the long-stay tenant’s failure to comply with an order for vacant possession made by the State Administrative Tribunal.

 (2) The park operator may apply to the State Administrative Tribunal for an order for compensation.

-(3) An application must be made within 30 days after the day specified in the order as the day on which the tenant was to give vacant possession of the agreed premises.
+(3) An application must be made within 30 days after the day specified in the order as the day on which the long-stay tenant was to give vacant possession of the agreed premises.

-(4) The State Administrative Tribunal may order the tenant to pay to the park operator the amount to which the park operator is entitled under subsection (1).
+(4) The State Administrative Tribunal may order the long-stay tenant to pay to the park operator the amount to which the park operator is entitled under subsection (1).

+[Section 69 amended: No. 28 of 2020 s.
+64.]

-70. Tenant’s protection against holder of superior title
+70. Long-stay tenant’s protection against holder of superior title

 (1) The State Administrative Tribunal must not make an order for recovery of possession of agreed premises unless the tribunal is satisfied —

+(aa) that the person has a right to possession of the agreed premises under this Act or another written law; and

 (a) as to whether or not a person has possession of the agreed premises as a long-stay tenant under a long-stay agreement or as a former tenant holding over after the termination of a long-stay agreement, not being the immediate tenant or former tenant of the applicant for the order; and

 (b) if so, that the tenant or former tenant has had reasonable notice of the application.